spyhunter99/jasmine-saga-demo/readme.md

-A simple demo of testing javascript files and generating code coverage reports using maven + jasmine and sage using phatomjs (all of which appear to be no longer supported)
+A simple demo of testing javascript files and generating code coverage reports using maven + jasmine and saga using phatomjs (all of which appear to be no longer supported)

 `mvn clean install`